NYUAppSec/appsec_hw2/HW2_Instructions.md

 create your repository.
 You should also create a GitHub Actions YAML file, which you will use to test your program later.

-## Part 1: Auditing and Test Cases

-After cloning your repository, be sure to generate the database that django relies on.
+After cloning your repository, be sure to generate the database that Django relies on.
 This can be done by running the commands:

 ```